-The primary or central mission of the African and African American Studies program is academic.
+The primary or central mission of the African and African American Studies department is academic.
 It serves those students interested in gaining a better understanding of:

 - The cultural contributions and